yeondam88/bagelEdu-web/README.md

 You can find the `tailwind.config.js` file at the root of the directory.

 You'll find the primary CSS file at `src/styles/tailwind.css`, which includes the `@tailwind` directives.
-The stylsheet also includes a handful of custom typography classes for headings which use Tailwind’s @apply directive to extract repeated patterns.
+The stylsheet also includes a handful of custom typography classes for headings which use Tailwind's @apply directive to extract repeated patterns.

 We have made an effort to streamline our CSS by primarily using Tailwind's utility classes, supplementing with just a few custom classes that are defined within the `tailwind.config.js` file.
 Our project includes a unique color palette and a custom typography theme, designed for both light and dark prose content.
 Furthermore, we have integrated three official Tailwind plugins: `@tailwindcss/forms`, `@tailwindcss/aspect-ratio`, and `@tailwindcss/typography`.